 - You must be able to swim — no exceptions.
 You should be able to meet the standard MITNA swimming requirement, but do not need to present proof.

-- Come dressed for sailing for Class 2.
+- Come dressed for sailing for Class 2 and 3.
 You should wear sneakers in the boat.
 Keep in mind that your clothes might get wet with muddy Charles River water.

 Before the Class